scrossuk/locic/docs/Const.rst

 		*p = 1;
 	}

-In this case we may have intended to use const to prevent accidental assignments to p, but in this case due to the transitivity of const we've also disabled assignments to the value it points-to.
+In this case we may have intended to use ``const`` to prevent accidental assignments to p, but in this case due to the transitivity of ``const`` we've also disabled assignments to the value it points-to.

-Fortunately the 'final' keyword provides a way to prevent assignments to an lvalue without having to mark it const.
+Fortunately the ``final`` keyword provides a way to prevent assignments to an lvalue without having to mark it ``const``.
 So the above code would become:

 .. code-block:: c++